SegaSoft

+History

 In 1996, SegaSoft announced that they would be publishing games for all viable platforms, not just Saturn and PC.
 This, however, never came to fruition, as in January 1997 SegaSoft restructured to focus on the PC and online gaming.

-SegaSoft disbanded in 2000 and many of the staff members were merged into Sega.com, a new company established to handle Sega's online presence in the United States.
+SegaSoft disbanded in 2000 with staff layoffs.
+Many of them were reassigned to Sega.com, a new company established to handle Sega's online presence in the United States.